mentalclear/100-days-of-code/r2-log.md

 Skimmed through the Chapter 10 and started Chapter 11 from the Learning Go book. #Go #Golang

 ### R2D84
+R2Day84 of #100DaysOfCode
+Working on my own Full-Stack JS project.
+Worked on MongoDB design, created DB, worked on Back-End to make it serve static images.
+#reactjs #expressjs #javascript
+Working on Chapter 11 from the Learning Go book.
+#Go #Golang

 ### R2D85